 - 1. Off-site parking shall be located and configured in compliance with the PARKING SETBACK LINE or other regulations for the site on which it is located, as indicated on the REGULATING PLAN and/or BUILDING FORM STANDARD. - 2.
-Off-site parking, shared or reserved, must be located within a walking distance of 1000 feet from the site it is serving. - The off-site parking shall be located within the Center City Form District. - 4.
-The off-site parking must be the subject of a long-term lease approved as to form by the City Attorney, or permanently dedicated for off-site parking use.
+Off-site parking, shared or reserved, must be located within a walking distance of 1000 feet from the site it is serving. - 3.
+The off-site parking shall be located within the Center City Form District. - 4.
+The off-site parking must be the subject of a long-term lease approved as to form by the City Attorney, or permanently dedicated for off-site parking use. - 5.
+Where 603.
+C. applies off-site parking is not permitted.